Bitcoin-Calendar/calendar-bot/README.md

 ## Overview

-The Bitcoin Calendar Bot is a Go-based application that reads events from CSV files and publishes them to Nostr relays.
+The Bitcoin Calendar Bot is a Go-based application that fetches historical Bitcoin event data from the Bitcoin Historical Events API and publishes these events to Nostr relays.
 This bot automates the posting of calendar events about Bitcoin history.
-The bot supports English and Russian versions.
+The bot supports English and Russian language posts, determined by its runtime configuration.

 ## Quick Start with Docker (Recommended)